 However, Gasa warned that South Africa's parastatals need to protect themselves from high-risk investments in Africa.
 The cost of loan capital in high-risk countries could jeopardise the enterprises' profitability, he said.
 High interest rates could affect the whole company, not just its operations in the risk area.

 The department needs "to make sure that the risk factors associated with investment in Africa do not have a negative bearing in South Africa," he said.

-The department has engaged international business consultancy McKinsey & Company to assess the financial and political risks of investing on the continent.
+engaged international business consultancy McKinsey & Company to assess the financial and political risks of investing on the continent.

 Gasa added that parastatals must focus on their core business to maintain viability while maximising their impact on economic growth and poverty reduction.

 The state has to be realistic about the risks of investing in Africa, Gasa said, while at the same time helping African countries improve their policies and regulations.